 - Atlantic Pollock is brownish-green on the back and slightly pale on the belly.
 They have a lighter lateral line running down the body.

-- Alaska Pollock is the typical long, narrow body shape and has three dorsal fins.
+- Both Pollock have the typical long, narrow body shape and have three dorsal fins.

 Size and Weight